GieniuG/mangaScrape/README.md

 **EXAMPLES:**

-- You only know that you want to download chapters from 1 to 10 of Naruto, but you don't know its index:
+- You only know that you want to download chapters from 1 to 10 of Naruto, but you don't know the index:
   `mangaScrape -n Naruto -c 1-10`

 - You want to check if manga you downloaded has new chapters: